 What has been your biggest business struggle as an entrepreneur?

 Probably letting go and releasing control.
 I used to be such a control freak (I’m the oldest of seven kids), and I always try and do too much, even still.
 But I feel at almost 48, this is finally shifting for me.
 Every morning, I now ask, “How can I do less today?”

-As a work-life effectiveness coach, what advice would you give to entrepreneurs who are trying to balance it all?
+As a work-life balance coach, what advice would you give to entrepreneurs who are trying to balance it all?

-Stress is caused by being overly ambitious (trying to do too much) and by trying to control everything—learn to let go.
+Stress is caused by being overly ambitious (trying to do too much) and by trying to control everything—learning to let go.
 When our lives are simpler, and we have fewer choices, we’re happier.